by Janet Jonus

 More studies are showing the virus can be aerosolized.
 The virus is present in droplets that are expelled by coughing, sneezing, talking, and even breathing.
 Droplets are heavy.
 They quickly fall to what ever surface is beneath them (which is why you have to disinfect all surfaces and wash your hands).
 New studies are showing the virus can also be expelled as small particles, called “aerosol”.
 These particles can remain suspended in the air for hours.

 A mask can prevent breathing in droplets but not aerosol particles.
 Experts feel that anything is better than nothing, which is why they are recommending face masks for everyone.

 If I wear a face mask, can I go out and stop social distancing?

 NO!
-You MUST stay at home, shelter in place, avoid contact with other people, wash your hands, disinfect all items and surfaces, AND maintain social distancing.
+You still need to avoid contact with other people, wash your hands, disinfect all items and surfaces, AND maintain social distancing.

 Face Masks are an ADDITIONAL step to take to not get the SARS-CoV-2 virus.
 They are NOT FOOLPROOF.
 They are NOT A SUBSTITUTE for staying at home, cleaning surfaces and hands, and social distancing.